 In order to preserve the academic standards in Northern Ireland, the Company AQE Ltd was established to run and manage the Common Entrance Assessment (CEA), providing grammar schools in Northern Ireland with a method of maintaining academic selection.

-It has, on a very tight budget, successfully run seven assessment cycles from 2009.
+It has, on a very tight budget, successfully run eleven assessment cycles from 2009.
 Bearing in mind that the PPTC has also run its assessment procedure over the same period, this means that, from September 2016, every pupil in a Northern Irish grammar school will have been selected by means of a so-called ‘unregulated’ assessment.

 The AQE assessments comply with the highest standards of reliability and validity and are an improvement on the old 11 plus in a number of ways, including:

-* the three assessment structure with the best two to count;
+* the three assessment structure;

 * the Access arrangements;